 Annual Student Awards, Scholarships, and Fellowships

-Expository Program Essay Awards are given for essays written in English Expository Writing I and II during the award’s academic year and may be submitted by a student's instructor for consideration.
-Nominated essays should bear the name of the instructor in whose class the paper was written, as well as the name of the student.
-The instructor's comments should be deleted from the entry.
-The first prize winner will receive a cash award of $50; second prize winner will receive $25.
-Additional essays may be singled out for commendation.
+Expository Program Essay Awards are given for essays written in Expository Writing I and II during the award’s academic year.
+All essays that are submitted before the award deadline to Prairie Lights, the Expository Writing Program's annual publication of student writing, will be considered.
+Students should follow the submission guidelines that can be found on the last page of this year’s Prairie Lights.
+The first prize winner will receive a cash award of $150; second prize winner will receive $100.
+Additional essays may be singled-out for commendation.

-The Touchstone Undergraduate Creative Writing Awards are nominated by the editors of Touchstone for the best short fiction and group of poems submitted by KSU undergraduates.
-Any KSU undergraduate student may submit up to thirty pages of fiction and/or up to ten pages of poetry.
+The Touchstone Undergraduate Creative Writing Awards are nominated by the editors of Touchstone for the best short fiction, nonfiction, and group of poems submitted by KSU undergraduates.
+Any KSU undergraduate may submit up to thirty pages of fiction or nonfiction and/or up to ten pages of poetry.
 Previous first place winners are ineligible.
 The first prize winner in each category will receive a cash award of $75; second prize will receive $50.

 The Clark M. Brink Memorial Essay Awards are two awards given for student essays exhibiting "the highest degree of originality of composition and excellence in handling a topic treating or exemplifying the values of humanistic studies."
 The essay should follow the requirements of either the MLA Handbook or the style manual appropriate to the student’s discipline and should be no more than 5000 words in length.
-Competition for the awards is open to all undergraduate students at KSU.
+Competition for the award is open to all undergraduate students at KSU.
 Past winners have included students in pre-med, philosophy, and French as well as English majors..

-The KSU Technical Writing Awards are three awards given for the best final project, single-authored papers written by an undergraduate student for English 415 during the previous calendar year.
-Each English 415 instructor may nominate one paper per class for this award.
-Funding for this award is provided by the College of Engineering.
-The winning author will receive a cash prize of $100; second and third place winners will each receive $50.
+The Kansas State Technical and Scientific Writing Awards are given for the best final project, single-authored papers written by an undergraduate student for English 415 or English 516.
+Each instructor teaching these courses may nominate two papers for this award.
+The winning author will receive a cash prize of $100; second place winner will receive $50.

 The Hallam Walker Davis Memorial Scholarship is granted to an undergraduate English major on the basis of the student's academic performance in English.
 No application is required to be considered for this scholarship.
 The Hallam Walker Davis Memorial Scholarship amount varies from year to year.

 The Kenneth and Martha Chappell Scholarship is awarded to a junior, senior, or fifth-year English major who has a minimum of 3.0 GPA and exhibits financial need.
 This scholarship honors the memory of Kenneth and Martha Chappell.
 Students should complete the application form by the date specified.

 The Brewster Rogerson Scholarship is awarded to two undergraduate English majors who display financial need and academic excellence.
 Students should complete the application form by the date specified.

 UNDERGRADUATE AND GRADUATE AWARDS

-The Cultural Studies Essay Award is given for the best undergraduate or graduate essay on literature or other arts (i.e., film, television, popular culture, or highbrow culture) treated in a way that includes social, political, or economic concerns from the historical time of the work.
-The Cultural Studies Essay Award amount varies from year to year.
+The Cultural Studies Essay Award is given for the best undergraduate or graduate essay on literature or other arts (i.e. film, television, popular culture, or highbrow culture) treated in a way that includes the social, political, or economic concerns from the historical time of the work.
+Essays may be of any length up to 20 pages.

 FOR MORE INFORMATION: Contact the English Department Office, 108 English/Counseling Services Bldg.; 532-6716